 If you’re a:

-…and you’re questioning whether motion design is worth investing in, I hope this case study answers that question clearly.
+…and you’re questioning whether motion design is worth investing in, I hope this case study answers that clearly enough.

 If you’re looking for: